pilleatus/orientdb-tutorial-distributed-database/gitbook/import_project.md

 First of all you have to import the example project in eclipse:

-1. Start Eclipse
+1.Start Eclipse <br/>
-1. File &#x279c; Import &#x279c; General &#x279c; Existing Projects to Workspace
+2.File &#x279c; Import &#x279c; General &#x279c; Existing Projects to Workspace

 Select the "orientdb-tutorial-distributed-database" folder from the downloaded repository.
     ![](./images/project-import.png)

 After the import, your project explorer should be similar with: